Samantha2233/marta/README.md

 ## Next Steps
 - Successfully connect to Marta API
 - Refresh automatically every minute or two for a set amount of time (remove refresh button)
-- Make sure it is fully accessible
-- Calculate the direction from the startingPoint to the destination to suggest accurate routes.